Taransay: History

 The Isle of Taransay was inhabited as early as 300 AD, and probably considerably earlier.
 Originally home to Celtic pagans, Christianity was established on Taransay around 650 AD.
 In 900 AD, Taransay was taken over by Vikings when they invaded Scotland.
 1544 saw the Massacre of Taransay by the Morrisons of Lewis.
 Inhabitants from the island of Berneray retaliated against this, forcing the Morrisons to retreat to a rock where they were executed.
 The rock was later called Sgeir Bhuailte, meaning "smitten rock".

 In 1549, Donald Monro wrote of "Tarandsay" that it was:

-ane ile of five myle lange, and haffe myle braid, ane rough ile, with certain tounis, weil inhabit and manurit; bot all this fertill is delved with spaides, excepting sa meikell as ane horse pleuch will teill, and zet they have maist abundance of beir, meikel of corn, store, and fishing.
-It pertains to M’Cloyd of Harrey.
+ane ile of five myle lange, and haffe myle braid, ane rough ile, with certain tounis, weil inhabit and manurit; bot all this fertill is delved with spaides, excepting sa meikell as ane horse pleuch will teill, and yet they have maist abundance of beir, meikel of corn, store, and fishing.
+It pertains to M'Cloyd of Harrey.

 Taransay was once made up of three villages; Raa, Uidh, and Paible (Paibeil).
 Rent increases in 1835 caused a large decrease in the population of Taransay, made worse in 1883 by new orders that cotter households were no longer allowed to keep livestock or grow neither oats nor barley.
 The island was abandoned in 1942, and then re-inhabited.
 In 1961 there was only one family of five, the MacRaes living in the village of Paible, who departed in 1974.
 Taransay remained uninhabited until 2000 when the island was revived to host the television programme Castaway 2000.
 During the uninhabited years, the island had been used as a sheep-farm, run from the Harris mainland.